MaminM/Statistical-Signal-Processing-and-Inference-2025/report/Report.md

 **Periodogram function**

-- WGN was passed into `pgm.m`
-- Since WGN input is real, the PSD is symmetric and the estimate reflects this clearly
-- The periodogram's estimated PSD does not match the ideal PSD for WGN, which should be 1 at all frequencies
-- The PSD is the FFT of the ACF
-- unbiased ACF estimator's variance increases as $\tau$ increases
-- This causes the periodogram estimator's variance to also increase for large $\tau$
-- Increasing the number of samples makes the mean of the data tend to the ideal case but the variance does not converge to 0.
-- The estimator is not consistent

 The periodogram accurately reflects the symmetric PSD of real WGN input.
 However, it deviates from the ideal flat PSD.
 The PSD is derived from the ACF's FFT and the estimator's variance increases with lag.
 This impacts the periodogram's variance.